-Graduates of the Graduate Certificate in Professional Pastoral Supervision will be equipped with the advanced knowledge and understanding of, and the research underlying, professional supervision to the level required for recognition and accreditation as Associate Members of the Australasian Association of Supervision (AAOS).
+The Graduate Certificate of Professional Pastoral Supervision is designed to provide professional development to Christian Professionals with at least five years experience in their field of expertise, who would like to develop the skills to support other Christian professionals in their practice.
+The blended course delivery enables students to participate as easily in the program, whether from rural, remote or urban contexts.
+Graduates of the Graduate Certificate of Professional Pastoral Supervision will be equipped with advanced knowledge, understanding of, and the research underlying, professional supervision to the level required for recognition as Associate Members of the Australasian Association of Supervision (AAOS).

 Pastoral ministry in contemporary Australia is increasingly complex and challenging.
 Intentional processes which provide for reflective practice have never been more important for pastoral leaders' personal well-being and professional development.
 In providing a Graduate Certificate in Professional Pastoral Supervision, Ridley College meets a real need to train up theologically informed and pastorally skilled supervisors.